t-shanacodeth/quiz-game-mp2/README.md

-# Milestone Project 1: Therapia Counselling Service
+# Milestone Project 2: How Well Do you Know Your World?
+General Knowledge Quiz

 <img src="documentation/wireframes/therapia-mockup.png" width="90%">